 I went back downtown; I saw him the following week at school, but it was obvious neither of us could sustain interest.
 Two weeks later I found the boys with the drugs.

-In the 90s Victoria told me he was a journalist, and I laughed; that seemed just right, like Olly actually becoming an actor, like he’d always said he would.
+In the 90s Victoria told me David was working as a journalist, and I laughed; that seemed just right, like Olly actually becoming an actor, like he’d always said he would.
 I was going to be an artist; Olly was going to be an actor; neither of us should have had to go to Stuyvesant just because it was the most famous free school in New York.

 In the oughts in Berkeley, living with my second husband, I read Infinite Jest, cherished it, and put it on the bookshelf.
 It reminded me of The Futurological Congress by Stanislaw Lem, which I’d read when I was fifteen.
 I read the short stories too, but they didn’t do too much for me.
 I read (probably on Salon!) that David had interviewed David Foster Wallace, had spent four days on a road trip with him.
 I wondered if he had offered to do his Woody Allen imitation.